 7.3.1 DTLS Capabilities

-The supported hash functions, setup and connection information are carried in the dtlsSecurityCapability field of encryptionAuthenticationAndIntegrity in H235SecurityCapability of the TerminalCapabilitySet capabilityTable.
+The supported hash functions, setup, extensions and connection information are carried in the dtlsSecurityCapability field of encryptionAuthenticationAndIntegrity in H235SecurityCapability of the TerminalCapabilitySet capabilityTable.
 The mediaCapability field of the H235SecurityCapability is associated with the relevant receive or receiveAndTransmit capabilities.
 The fingerprint is not sent in the TerminalCapabilitySet exchange.

 7.3.2 Fingerprint

-The fingerprint associated with the authentication certificate of the OLC initiating endpoint is carried in the dtlsSecurityCapability field of encryptionAuthenticationAndIntegrity in h235Media of the OpenLogicalChannel forwardLogicalChannelParameters dataType field.
+The fingerprint associated with the authentication certificate of the OLC initiating endpoint is carried in the dtlsSecurityCapability field of encryptionAuthenticationAndIntegrity in h235Media of the OpenLogicalChannel (OLC) forwardLogicalChannelParameters dataType field.
 A single hash function used for the fingerprint, which is supported by both endpoints and chosen from the hash functions must also be present in the dtlsSecurityCapability field.

-The fingerprint associated with the authentication certificate of the peer endpoint is carried in the dtlsSecurityCapability field of the OpenLogicalChannelAck.
+The fingerprint associated with the authentication certificate of the peer endpoint is carried in the dtlsSecurityCapability field of the OpenLogicalChannelAck (OLCack).
 A single hash function used for the fingerprint must also be present in the dtlsSecurityCapability field.

 8 Procedures